Assigning Access Rights to Administrative Users

 - On the Users page, select an administrative user from the list of users.

-- Expand the tree as necessary and select a level of the tree (from the managed system level to the datacenter level).
+- Expand the tree as necessary and select a level of the tree (from the cloud account level to the datacenter level).